Lessons From A Jiu Jitsu 24 Hour Event

 In order to keep rolling, I needed to focus on the core principles rather than specific techniques.
 Principles can be applied everywhere, regardless of fatigue or number of repetitions.
 Techniques need to be drilled extensively to be effective.

-Thus I found myself repeating the following statements in my mind:
+Thus I found myself repeating the following statements in my mind over the 24 hour event:

 - Where are your limbs?